 Work on the yearly teaching schedule begins in January and is typically not completed until June.
-The Senior Associate Dean for Faculty and Research works with the Area Coordinators, the faculty directors, and the Senior Associate Dean of Education and Innovation to produce the annual teaching assignments and the semester teaching schedules.
+The SADFR works with the Area Coordinators, the faculty directors, and theSADEI, to produce the annual teaching assignments and the semester teaching schedules.
 Your specific teaching requests should be directed to the SADFR and the area coordinator.
-When the schedule is completed or nearly completed sometime in the Spring, you will receive a Teaching Statement which lists the courses you are scheduled to teach in the coming year, along with any course credits or deficits you'll have going into the next year.
+When the schedule is completed or nearly completed sometime in the spring, you will receive a Teaching Statement which lists the courses you are scheduled to teach in the coming year, along with any course credits or deficits you'll have going into the next year.
 A course load deficit or credit of up to one course may be carried forward to facilitate efficient teaching assignments across years.
 Larger deficits and credits may be carried forward if mutually desired by the faculty member and the dean's office.
 Upon departure, credits are paid out at the rate of 1/8th of the 9-month academic salary.
 If there are problems with the Teaching Statement or the proposed teaching assignment, contact the area coordinator or the SADFR.